Platform

 A woman drinking coffee and looking at her phone

 Location-based marketing helps companies target the right person with the right ad at the right time.
-To really understand the strength and power of location-based marketing, it’s important to know about its origins.
+It’s important to know its origins to really understand its strength and power.

 Here’s your guide to the past, present, and future of location-based marketing to help you understand where the industry has been and where we’re going.